William Morgan (of Tredegar)

 Sir William Morgan (1560–1655) was a Welsh politician who sat in the House of Commons of England in 1624 and 1625.
 He supported the Royalist cause in the English Civil War.

 Biography

-Morgan was the eldest son of Sir Thomas Morgan (died 1603).
+Morgan was the eldest son of Thomas Morgan (died 1603).
 He was knighted on 23 July 1603.
 In 1612, he was Sheriff of Monmouthshire.
 In 1624, Morgan was elected Member of Parliament for Monmouthshire.
 He was re-elected MP for Monmouthshire in 1625.

 On the outbreak of Civil War, Morgan was Commissioner of Array for King and became Governor of Newport.
 He received King Charles at Tredegar on 16 and 17 July 1645.
 Information was laid against him before the Committee for Advance of Money on 13 November 1649 about his Royalist activities.
 He died in 1653.

 Family

-Morgan married, firstly, Elizabeth Wynter, daughter of Sir William Wynter of Lydney, Gloucestershire.
+Morgan married, firstly, Elizabeth Wynter, daughter of Adm.
+Sir William Wynter of Lydney, Gloucestershire.
 He married secondly, Bridget Morgan, widow of Anthony Morgan of Llanfihangael Crucorney and daughter of Anthony Morgan of Heyford Northamptonshire.
 They had several children: